By Vexen Crabtree 2012

 That's right: The present, i.e., right now, might embody elements of the present.
 And...
 In "some" kinds of present, an advance in to the future is made.
 It is astounding that an academic author thinks his readers might need telling on p120 that the present time contains affects from the past, and on p122 that the present time comes before the future but that change can be rapid or slow.
 But watch out, because p124 informs us that some religions can break cause and effect, and embark on amazing time-travel quests and confuse us all!
 I dare you to re-read the p120 quote and attempt to understand what causes the "present [to] begin to acquire secularity".

 I only have one note on the chapter on Peter L. Berger, and that is on p148 with the sentence that starts "God may be returned to the Pledge of Allegiance or to honorable mention in the public schools with or without exerting...".
-It appears that Fenn doesn't know that the words "Under God" part of the Pledge of Alliegiance was only added in 1954.
+It appears that Fenn doesn't know that the words "Under God" was only added to the Pledge of Alliegiance in 1954.

 From Chapter "Niklas Luhmann":